 Marjorie brings to OHI the great instincts of the “heart” that she inherited from her mother.
 She inherited the “head” leadership from her father, who was an “old school” farmer and businessperson, and through her education and corporate experience.
 She holds a Bachelor of Business Administration (BBA) degree (summa cum laude), a Business Accounting and Assistant Diploma (BAA), and certificates in Conflict Management and Environment Technology.
 Marjorie practices in the field of Accounting Management, where she meets and interacts with people from all “walks of life.”
 These meetings help to enrich her “happiness journey” even when she is not reading or traveling.

 During his career, Errol has held positions such as Senior Engineering Technician, Scientific Technologist, Planning and Scheduling Engineer/Officer, Project Management Analyst, and Senior Process Designer.
-In the year 2002, Errol relinquished his career with a Project Management and Business Consultant firm to pursue a higher understanding of human development from religious, humanitarian, and philosophical perspectives; likewise to write and speak on issues that impede human growth and peaceful coexistence.
+In the year 2002, Errol relinquished his technical career to pursue a higher understanding of human development from religious, humanitarian, and philosophical perspectives; likewise to write and speak on issues that facilitate human growth and development, and peaceful coexistence.

 Among a host of technical and nontechnical presentations over the years (2000–2016), in July 2015, Errol presented at a conference (“Visions of a Future World”) hosted by the Women’s Federation for World Peace (WFWP), Toronto, Ontario.
 In October 2014, Errol presented at the International Leadership Association (ILA) 16th Annual Leadership Conference in San Diego, California, USA.
 In October 2013, Errol spoke at a conference (“Should Canada See Itself as a Welcoming Family?”) hosted by the Women’s Federation for World Peace (WFWP) in Ottawa, Ontario, Canada.